-- You must be a declared English concentrator to receive internship credit from our department.
+- You must be a declared English major to receive internship credit from our department.

 - You will receive one academic credit per approved internship experience, not to exceed a total of four credits.